George Coulouris: Return to Britain

 Later film roles included parts in The Heart of the Matter (1953), Doctor in the House (1954), Papillon (1973), Mahler and Murder on the Orient Express (both 1974).
 He had rare leading roles in the British horror movies The Man Without a Body (1957) and The Woman Eater (1958).

 He played in over 80 films, but radio roles were also numerous, and his television roles included parts in Hancock's Half Hour ("The Missing Page"), Danger Man and The Prisoner ("Checkmate", 1967).
-Other appearances included the recurring role of science writer Harcourt Brown in the ABC serials, Pathfinders to Mars and Pathfinders to Venus, which were sequels to earlier serials; Target Luna and Pathfinders in Space.
+Other appearances included the recurring role of science writer Harcourt Brown in the ABC serials Pathfinders to Mars and Pathfinders to Venus, which were sequels to earlier serials (Target Luna and Pathfinders in Space).
 He appeared as Arbitan in the Doctor Who serial The Keys of Marinus (1964).

 Personal life

 Coulouris was married to Louise Franklin from 1930 until her death in 1976, and then to Elizabeth Donaldson from 1977 until his death in 1989.
 He was the father of computer scientist George Coulouris and artist Mary Louise Coulouris.

-Death and legacy

-Coulouris died in London on 25 April 1989, of heart failure following Parkinson's disease.
+His home in Hampstead between 1951 and 1989 is shown in the Camden Notables Map.

+Legacy

 In Me and Orson Welles (2008), Richard Linklater's period drama set in the days surrounding the premiere of the Mercury Theatre's production of Caesar, Coulouris is portrayed by Ben Chaplin.